Shubh2268/Digital-Web-Agency/README.md

 This project replicates a pixel-perfect design based on a professional Figma layout, featuring a polished multi-page experience including:

 👉 **Responsive Design**: Built with a mobile-first approach to ensure seamless user experience across all screen sizes.

+👉 **Clean Multi-Page Structure**: Includes dedicated sections for Home, About, Services, Blog, and Contact, designed for clarity and ease of navigation.